 Chipolo is designed to tell you where your items are.
 In order to do that, it’s necessary to collect data about your location.
 We use the term “Location Information” to refer to the combined location data of your phone or device, and your Chipolo.

-While the app is running on your device, it periodically transmits your Location Information.
+While the app is running on your device, it periodically transmits your Location Information (even while running in the background).
 This allows us to show you, on your map, the last place your Chipolo was seen by your device.
 It is one of the primary ways Chipolo helps you find your lost items.

 We may also collect and update location information for your Chipolo(s) "anonymously" (i.e., we will not disclose your identity to the other user and not disclose the other user's identity to you) from other Chipolo users who are running the app within Bluetooth range of your device.
 We do this to provide you with the most recent and accurate location of your Chipolos, even if they are out of your devices’ Bluetooth range.
 The Location Information associated with your Chipolo(s) is never made available to these users.